 Without letting violence in through the back door.

-And without losing your connection to the people and civilization that birthed you.
+And without losing your connection to the people, family, culture, and civilization that birthed you.

 Having said that, it still stands that those who claim there are “no others” are clinging to a fallacy.